Important Information about COVID

 What actions can I take to keep my family safe from COVID-19?

-With both influenza and coronavirus causing concern, we encourage continued focus on prevention.
+With both influenza and coronavirus causing concern, we encourage a continued focus on prevention.

 - Avoid close contact with people who are sick.